General

 How do I know if the rehabilitation services at a facility are covered by my insurance carrier?

 Many insurance companies provide a directory of the physicians and medical services that are providers for that company.
-If you have a provider directory you can check in your directory to see if the facility of your choice is a provider for your insurance carrier.
+If you have a provider directory you can check there to see if the facility of your choice is a provider for your insurance carrier.
 If you don’t see the name you are looking for, call your customer service representative (the number is on the back of your insurance card) and ask.
 Insurance companies are always upgrading their provider lists, and your provider may be newly enrolled as a provider and not yet in the directory.
 In addition, you can always call the rehabilitation service provider you would like to use and ask them if they are providers for your insurance company.

 How do I know how much, if anything, a therapy program will cost me?